The Moon Dictionary

 Wolf Moon

-Associated with the howling of hungry wolves outside villages in deep winter.
+Associated with the howling of hungry wolves outside villages during deep winter.
+One of the oldest recorded Full Moon names in North American tradition.

 Worm Moon